brunoroncete/gym-project/README.md

 ![PowerMapper](assets/images/powermappertest.png)

-PowerMapper were used to double-check the browser compatibility.
+PowerMapper was used to double-check the browser compatibility.
 ## Testing User Stories from User Experience (UX) Section
 ### First Time Visitor Goals
 1. As a first time visitor, I want to easily see if the gym offers the service that I am looking for.
     - At the nav bar on top of the site contains a link to the page classes.
-    - The page classes contain all the classes offered by the gym.
+    - The classes page contains all the classes offered by the gym.

 2. As a first time visitor, I want to find information about the classes that the gym offers.
-   - At the page classes.html the customer have access to the timetable and the description of the classes.
+   - At the page classes.html the customer has access to the timetable and the description of the classes.

 3. As a fisrt time visitor, I want to find out the cost of the services provided.
-    - At the index.html the customer have acces to a section with the prices of the memberships.
+    - At the index.html the customer has access to a section with the prices of the memberships.

 ![Prices](assets/images/prices.png)